 A spin-off series from Marvel Studios, "Loki" focuses on the title character and his role as the god of mischief.
 The series is set after the events of "Avengers: Endgame" and features lots of alien life, cool special effects and different world settings.
 Acclaimed by critics and fans alike, "Loki" offers a great blend of science fiction, action and adventure with just the one series out at the minute.

 7) 'She Hulk: Attorney at Law'

-This is the newest addition to the Marvel timeline and is available to stream in its entirety.
+This addition to the Marvel timeline is available to stream in its entirety.
 In this series, we see Jennifer Walters face the difficulties of balancing having a regular life, being an attorney and being a super-strong, green and angry she-hulk.

 First airing in 2016, this two-series TV show depicts the first manned mission to the Red Planet in an attempt colonize it in 2033.

 After the death of his father, Caleb is about to be relocated to a faraway planet after being raised on lunar mining colony.
 But before he goes, Caleb and his friends hijack a rover to explore a mysterious crater as this final adventure could fulfil his father's wish.